 If you have an FRO against someone else or against yourself, contact the experienced attorneys at Hark & Hark today.
 At Hark & Hark, we help clients with prenups, divorce, custody, domestic violence, child support, alimony, adoptions and more.

 In recognition of these trying financial times, we are reducing fees and working with clients to come up with manageable payment plans.
-While we combat Coronavirus, we are offering special deals for first responders and individuals currently working in the medical field.
 Initial consultation is always free and we are available remotely.

 We offer payment plan options to clients financially incapable of providing full payment upfront.
 If you are facing domestic violence charges similar to this circumstance, please call us to discuss the matter.
 At Hark & Hark, we represent clients for any case in any county in New Jersey including Atlantic, Burlington, Camden, Cape May, Cumberland, Essex, Gloucester, Mercer, Ocean, and Salem counties.
 We represent clients in all towns in New Jersey, including Bass River, Beverly, Bordentown City, Bordentown Township, Burlington City, Burlington Township, Chesterfield, Cinnaminson, Delanco, Delran, Eastampton, Edgewater Park, Evesham, Fieldsboro, Florence, Hainesport, Lumberton, Mansfield, Maple Shade, Medford Lakes, Medford Township, Moorestown, Mount Holly, Mount Laurel, New Hanover, North Hanover, Palmyra, Pemberton Borough, Pemberton Township, Riverside, Riverton, Shamong, Southampton, Springfield, Tabernacle, Washington Township, Westampton, Willingboro, Woodland Township, and Wrightstown.